 This one’s a simple question, but the answer isn’t necessarily simple.
 Can the company you’re considering handle creating a web design for you and then follow through with the web development services you’ll need to see it come to life?
 What about marketing–do they offer PPC management, SEO services, or social media solutions?
 Can they produce content for the site?
 Many fields intersect with web design specifically, and your online presence more broadly.
 Perhaps you truly only need a web designer, but there’s a good chance you’re going to need other web services, so find out just how much each candidate can do for you.

 The proof is in the pudding, so to speak.
 Anyone can talk a big game, but before paying a company to design your new site you should make sure they can back up their promises.
-Take a look at their past work and see for yourself whether their design team is capable of providing the quality you’re looking for.
+Take a look at their past work and see for yourself whether their design team is capable of providing the quality you’re

 This may be a short list if you’re working with a startup, but just as they should be able to show you a portfolio of past work, an established company ought to be able to provide you a list of qualifications or even industry awards that demonstrate their proficiency in the fields of design and development.